 7. Orofacial Examination

-An orofacial examination is essential to assess the motor skills and coordination of the muscles involved in speech and communication.
-It helps identify any oral-motor issues that may affect speech production, articulation, or other aspects of communication.
+Orofacial exam to assess the motor skills and coordination of the muscles involved in speech and communication.
+They also show any oral-motor problems that can impede the ability to speech production or for that matter, any aspects of conversational speech.

 8. Speech and Language Assessment